helenhanks/Robotany/README.md

 Automated Garden Watering System.
 The basic system just waters the garden once per day on a schedule using water from the faucet.
 All the code for this is stored in `code/RobotanyMain.py`.

 The fancier system still under development harvests rain water in barrels and uses that to feed a pump to water the garden.
-The faucet is used to top off the barrels if they get too low.
+The faucet is used to top up the barrels if they get too low.

 *Note: This project is not affiliated with the company, `Fifth Season` which was founded as `RoBotany Ltd.` It is also not related to several other projects on Github with the repository name, `Robotany`.*